CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which adds the given docent to the university.
 If this docent is already at the university, return the boolean value `False`, otherwise return `True`.

 #### `getDocent(String firstName, String surname)`
 Which returns the docent with the corresponding name.
-If no docent with this name exists, return `None`/`null`.
+If no docent with this name exists, return `null`.

 #### `getListOfDocents()`
 Which returns a list of docents.